 We've been big fans of Matrix treadmills for quite some time, as our gym has a number of these cardio machines alongside the Life Fitness models.
 So far from what we've seen they have been able to keep the same quality in the residential models.

-If you're a serious runner you may want to look at the T70 as well as it has a wider deck, or if space is an issue look at the TF30 and TF50 folding models.
+If you're a very serious runner you may want to look at the T75 as well, as it has a wider deck, or if space is an issue look at the TF30 and TF50 folding models.

 Bottom line is Matrix treadmills are a great club-quality option for your home, and you'll be more than happy with your purchase.

 Most popular Matrix treadmills are on sale right now!